zachysenft/Zachary-Senft-Prework/README.md

 2. Continue until you are out of attempts or you have guessed correctly.
 3. Once Step 2 is completed, a new team will pop up for you to guess.
 4. Wins are tallied... try to get all of them correct!
+CAUTION: Guessing the same letter 2+ times will cost you a guess, so be mindful of what you have already guessed.

 NOTE: This game was developed using JavaScript as well as basic html and css.